 - Exercise caution at all times. - Fire your gun or bow only when you are absolutely sure of your target and its background.
-Use binoculars, not your rifle scope, to identify your target. - Wear hunter orange whenever appropriate or required while afield.
+Use binoculars, not your rifle scope, to identify your target. - Wear hunter orange and/or hunter pink whenever appropriate or required while afield.